djdd87/SynoAI/README.md

 }
 ```
 * Url [required]: The URL of the AI to POST the image to
-* MinSizeX [required]: The minimum size in pixels that the object must be to trigger a change
+* MinSizeX [optional] (Default: 50): The minimum size in pixels that the object must be to trigger a change
-* MinSizeY [required]: The minimum size in pixels that the object must be to trigger a change.
+* MinSizeY [optional] (Default: 50): The minimum size in pixels that the object must be to trigger a change.

 ## Notifications